Ephigenia/notable-cli/README.md

 Text-Based User Interface ([TUI](https://en.wikipedia.org/wiki/Text-based_user_interface))
 -------------------------------------------------------------------------------
-The interactive text-mode interface a [neo-blessed](https://github.com/embark-framework/neo-blessed) powered interactive cli inerface that allows you to list all the notes, tags and creation/modified date while entering a search query on top and preview the notes as soon as there’s one selected in the list:
+The interactive text-mode interface is a [neo-blessed](https://github.com/embark-framework/neo-blessed) powered interactive CLI interface that allows you to list all the notes, tags and creation/modified dates while entering a search query on top and previewing the notes as soon as there’s one selected in the list:

     notable-cli --interactive